Harold II: Last Saxon King of England

 The armies were evenly matched with both having around 12,000 men but unlike William, Harold had no cavalry so decided to take up a defensive position on the high ground behind the formidable Saxon Shield Wall.

 Duke William's army was heavily reliant upon his mounted Norman knights who were his shock troops.
 He also had a great many archers.
-His infantry were made up of men from mainly conquered territories such as Bretons and Flemings along with a number of Italian mercenaries.
+His infantry were mainly drawn from conquered territories such as Bretons and Flemings along with a number of Italian mercenaries.

 The battle began late in the morning of 14 October 1066, when William ordered his troops to attack uphill.
 Despite having the blessing of the Pope and believing that their victory was pre-ordained by God they found the going tough making little impact on the Shield Wall and suffered a great many casualties from the barrage of missiles that were hurled at them.
 They also came off second best in the hand-to-hand fighting as time and time again they charged and were forced back.